DmIvanov/DmIvanov.github.io/_posts/2020-09-02-protocol-faces.md

 let viewModel = FeedViewModel(newsProvider: ReutersNewsProvider())
 ```

 As simple as that.
-That's what is called "protocols" in ObjC, that's what called "interfaces" in most other languages.
+We abstract the interface from the implementation so later we can use various implementations of the `NewsProvider` interface without view model feeling a difference.
+In lot's of other languages it's called directly "Interface".
+In Objective-C it's called "Protocol" and Swift inherited the name for this language concept there.

 ### What do we gain here

-That's what help you to implement [composition](https://en.wikipedia.org/wiki/Composite_pattern) or [delegation](https://en.wikipedia.org/wiki/Delegation_pattern) in your swift code.
+This application of protocols in Swift help you to implement [composition](https://en.wikipedia.org/wiki/Composite_pattern) or [delegation](https://en.wikipedia.org/wiki/Delegation_pattern) in your Swift code.

 Here we have an example of **dynamic (or runtime) polymorphism**.
 When `FeedViewModel`-class is being compiled there is a reference to a `NewsProvider`-protocol.
 When the user enters Reuters page in our app we instantiate a view model and inject `ReutersNewsProvider`.
 So a specific class appears in the view model only in runtime.